cristofercruz/gb-camera-frames/README.md

 ![Reduced color png](docs/reduced-colors.png)

 ## Converting your frame image
 Since this script accepts already tile formatted images, you will need to use a utility like [Pic2Tiles](http://www.budmelvin.com/dev/index.html) to do the conversion.
 Pic2Tiles accepts 4 color paletted images and allows saving as binary 2bpp format.
-Choose **binary** as the format in the application window. *Hoping to build tile conersion into this script later and eliminate this step.*
+Choose **binary** as the format in the application window. *Hoping to build tile conversion into this script later and eliminate this step.*
 ![Pic2Tiles](docs/pic2tiles.png)

 ## Usage